 Our courses have been designed and strategically bundled to address critical challenges outlined in our 2030 Strategy.
 These courses directly tackle issues such as global inequality, lack of trust in the Internet, and the need for community-driven solutions.
-By aligning with our key program areas, they provide targeted support to ensure:
+By aligning with our key program areas, they provide targeted support to ensure equitable access, stronger digital security, and empowered communities that shape the future of the Internet.

 Affordable and Reliable Access Courses Introduction to Network Operations 1.0 Advanced Network Operations 2.0 Internet Exchange Point (IXP) 2.0 These courses focus on reducing barriers to Internet access, making it more affordable and resilient for underserved regions.
 Community-Centered Connectivity Courses Fundamentals of Designing and Deploying Computer Networks Community Networks Readiness Assessment Building Wireless Community Networks These courses empower you to establish local connectivity solutions, addressing the challenge of connecting the 2.6 billion people who remain offline.
 Online Trust and Safety Courses Digital Footprints Privacy Encryption These courses will help you combat the declining trust in the Internet by empowering individuals and organizations to safeguard their online activities.
-Internet Governance Internet Security What the Internet Needs to Exist What the Internet Needs to Thrive How to Develop an Internet Impact Brief (Toolkit) Mutually Agreed Norms for Routing Security (MANRS) Disability Leadership Training in Internet Governance and Digital Rights (DLTIGDR) These courses promote advocacy and Internet knowledge-building to protect and defend an open, interoperable, and secure Internet.
+Open and Trustworthy Internet Internet Governance Internet Security What the Internet Needs to Exist What the Internet Needs to Thrive How to Develop an Internet Impact Brief (Toolkit) Mutually Agreed Norms for Routing Security (MANRS) Disability Leadership Training in Internet Governance and Digital Rights (DLTIGDR) These courses promote advocacy and Internet knowledge-building to protect and defend an open, interoperable, and secure Internet.
 Community and Partner Mobilization Internet Society Chapter Management Essentials Grant Application and Implementation Guidelines These courses will help you strengthen grassroots and organizational capacity to mobilize for meaningful impact.